Counterbalanced Image Stabilizer

 What it provides:

 Pitch and yaw camera motions have the most serious effect on image smear.
-Tipping a camera down 1°, has the effect of lifting an object at 50 feet, 10 inches.
-This shake-mechanism compensates for five times this amount in both the pitch and yaw directions.
+Tipping a camera down 1°, has the effect of lifting an object 10 inches at a 50-foot distance.
+This shake-mechanism compensates for five times that amount of image smear..

-This mechanism can withstand, but is not affected by, translational motion (being bumped).
+This mechanism can withstand, but is not affected by, straight-line motion (being bumped).

 CmraStblzr-3_Leg_480p

-The mechanism connects the rods to the lens board and film holder with agile cone-and-cup supports (the 2-axis version of a knife-edge hinge).
+The mechanism connects the rods to the lens board and film holder with agile cone-and-cup supports (the 3-D version of a knife-edge hinge).

 The concept applied to a 110-format camera:

-The film is stationary and the lens is counterbalanced with an offset added weight.
+The weight of the lens is counterbalanced by the offset weight.

-This is not a product for sale.
-This project is shown only as an example of past engineering by Steve Hines who offers consulting in the area of opto-mechanical equipment design, and a variety of licensable technologies.
+Steve Hines offers consulting in the area of opto-mechanical equipment design, and a variety of licensable technologies.

 HinesLab